imohits2005/HashifyNETCLI/README.md

 The query used for algorithms and config profiles are the same, each execution is separated with spaces.
 A query of `CRC CRC` will be computing 2 CRC hashes, usually the same output.

-To use the same hash algorithm more than once with different config profiles, you must use the name suffixes separated by a colon just like this:
+To use the same hash algorithm more than once with different config profiles, you must use the name suffixes separated by a colon, just like this:
 ```
 CRC:myCrc1 CRC:myCrc2
 ```

-And when you are going to assign profiles to them, you do it in a very similar way as follows:
+And when you are going to assign profiles to them, you do it in a very similar way, as follows:
 ```
 CRC:myCrc1=CRC32 CRC:myCrc2=CRC64
 ```